upasanadhar101/github-example/README.md

-# github-example
+# github-project codes
-This is an example of how to create a repository and set it up
+This is the repository set up for different projects i have worked on